 Meantime, response to disasters, especially during the earthquake was generally adhoc, with the District Nazim and the District Coordination Officer appointing and delegating functions and responses to government departments and individuals who were in the best position to implement and deliver the needed output or service.
-In district Battagram, the Internal Revenue Department and the Human Resources Department were focal units that delivered government response during the 2005 earthquake.
+In district Mansehra, the Internal Revenue Department and the Human Resources Department were focal units that delivered government response during the 2005 earthquake.
 With the Health and Education Departments, these 4 departments of the government conducted initial damage and needs assessment and later organized emergency assistance.
 The Civil Defence and Social Welfare Departments were clearly not capable enough and were not very noticeable in the response.
 Also very significant was the un-preparedness and the lack of role played by local officials from the village, union councils and tehsils in the relief and rehabilitation efforts.
+A District Disaster Contingency Plan was drawn in December 2005 but this lacked clearer instructions and activities that needed to be undertaken by various levels of government in times of emergencies.